 - the opponent initiates the nuclear war.

-As turns advance, played events from event deck will get removed and ones from Mid-war and Late-war will get shuffled in, which symbolizes the passing of time nicely and fits in the context perfectly.
+As turns advance, played events from the event deck will get removed and ones from Mid-war and Late-war will get shuffled in, which symbolizes the passing of time nicely and fits in the context perfectly.
 But it’s not easy to make it into Late-war, games will usually end sooner.

 “Mister Gorbachev, tear down this wall!”
 Ronald Reagan, 1987